Romans 12:12

 be patient in tribulation.
 To be patient is an important quality to have.
 If

-you are going to live life the way that it was meant to be lived then you must
+you are going to live the Christian life the way that it was meant to be lived,

-learn to be patient.
-No one gets whatever they want, when they want it.
+then you must learn to be patient.
+No one gets whatever they want, when they

-Impatience has as its root both selfishness and lack of faith.
-Selfishness can
+want it.
+Impatience has as its root both in selfishness and in lack of faith.

-cause impatience, because when you want what you want now, and are not willing
+Selfishness can cause impatience, because when you want what you want now, and

-to wait, you will be impatient.
-Lack of faith can also cause impatience.
-If we
+are not willing to wait, you will be impatient.
+Lack of faith can also cause

 There is a time to take action, but there